lxc/incus/doc/howto/migrate_from_lxc.md

 ## Start the migration process

 Run `sudo lxc-to-incus [flags]` to migrate the containers.
-(This command assumes that you are using the snap; otherwise, replace `lxc-to-incus` with `lxc-to-lxd`, also in the following examples.)
+(This command assumes that you are using the snap; otherwise, replace `lxc-to-incus` with `lxc-to-incus`, also in the following examples.)

 For example, to migrate all containers: